eastgenomics/eggd_generate_variant_workbook/Readme.md

 - any arguments that are strings and passing multiple should be one space seperated string (i.e. `-iexclude="MLEAF MQRankSum MLEAC"`)
 - Fields in `INFO` and `FORMAT` columns will be split to individual columns, with the field key as the column name.
 If any duplicates are in the **FORMAT** column, these will have the suffix `(FMT)` (i.e. if depth is present in both `INFO` and `FORMAT`, the depth from `INFO` will be in column `DP` and the depth from `FORMAT` will be in `DP (FMT)`).
 - If the CombinedVariantOutput.tsv file from Illumina's TSO500 local app is passed to `-iadditional_files`, only the TMB, MSI and Gene Amplifications sections will be written to the sheet.
-- If the MetricsOutput.tsv file from Illumina's TSO500 local app is passed to `-iadditional_files`, the given samples metrics will attmept to be parsed from the file.
+- If the MetricsOutput.tsv file from Illumina's TSO500 local app is passed to `-iadditional_files`, the given sample's metrics will attempt to be parsed from the file.
 If the sample prefix inferred from the input vcf prefix can't be parsed from the file, then the whole metrics file will be written to the sheet.

 **Filtering**